 Marmite is so quintessentially British that it was included in troop rations during WWI as a source of vitamin B, yet it's technically a German invention.
 Marmite is a brand of yeast extract, a product first created by German chemist Baron Justus von Liebig in the late 19th century.

 Liebig has appeared in this column once before as the inventor of meat extract, which inspired both the bouillon cube and liquid seasoning.
 Liebig discovered that the waste yeast from beer brewing could be processed into a protein-rich goop that could be used as a dietary supplement.
 (Liebig's other great claim to fame was the discovery of nitrogen as a food source for plants.
-On the other hand, he also came up with the debunked theory that searing meat seals in flavor.)
+On the other hand, he also debunked the theory that searing meat seals in flavor.)

 The Gilmour family of Burton upon Trent in England were the first to produce yeast extract as a commercial product in 1902, using yeast from local breweries.
 They sold the product in earthenware pots and named it for a pot-bellied French cooking pot called "la marmite."
 Within six years, a New Zealand company bought the rights to sell the product on the other side of the world.